ThomasMeissnerDS/BlueCast/README.md

 ```

 The custom in fold preprocessing takes place within the cross validation and
 executes the step on each fold.
+The evaluation metric is special here:
+Instead of calculating matthews correlation coefficient reversed only,
+it applied increasingly random noise to the eval dataset to find an even
+more robust hyperparameter set.

 This is much more robust, but does not offer
 early pruning and is much slower.
 BlueCastCV supports this as well.

+Please note that this is an experimental feature.

 #### Gaining extra performance